 Mount Rainier National Park

 Not far outside of Seattle is Mount Rainier, National Park.
 Here, there are several paddling opportunities.
-Lake Mowich in the northwest corner of the park is a popular place for beginner paddlers.
-One of the more popular areas is the Cowlitz River.
-This river features several paddling opportunities depending on where you put in and take out.
-One portion of the river offers a 7.5 mile run with class II rapids.
+Lake Mowich in the northwest corner of the park is a popular place for beginner paddlers bringing their own gear.
+One of the more challenging areas is the Cowlitz River flowing from the southwest side of the park, which features several paddling opportunities depending on where you put in and take out.
+There’s a part of the Cowlitz One portion of the river offers a 7.5 mile run with class II rapids.

-Further on is a more family-friendly section that allows for a float down calmer waters for nearly ten miles.
+Further on is a more family-friendly section that allows for a float down calmer waters for nearly ten miles after Packwood.
 This section also offers opportunities for overnight camping for those looking to extend their stay on the River.
 The Mount Rainier Visitor Association has more about these paddles and other favorites to visit.
+Yes, this is a ways outside of Seattle, but if you’re looking to see the waterfalls of Mount Rainier or just leave the city behind, there are some cool options for kayaking.

-Here, paddlers can explore any of the nine put-ins that Lake Sammamish State Park has.
+Here, paddlers can explore any of the nine (9!)put-ins that Lake Sammamish State Park has.
 This park is an excellent place for families to spend time hiking, paddling, and camping.
-It should be noted that visitors looking to boat here will need a launch permit or discover pass for entry.
+It should be noted that visitors looking to boat here will need a launch permit or Discover Pass for entry.
+Lake Sammamish is about a half hour from Seattle, so hit it up on the way to Eastern Washington or Leavenworth!

 Dash Point State Park is an excellent place to hike, camp, and paddle in southern Puget Sound.
 A perfect place for paddlers looking for a quiet experience, this state park only allows for non-motorized boats to put in.
-Some paddlers use Dash Point as a stop-over to spend the night on more oversized multi-day paddles.
+Some paddlers use Dash Point as a stop-over to spend the night on more oversized multi-day paddles circling the whole Puget Sound.
+Despite being just off the shipping lane to Tacoma, the wakes here aren’t bad and the views are beautiful!

 Paddling around the famous Elliot Bay has plenty to offer.
 Alki Kayak Tours has a lighthouse paddle, full moon paddles, orca month guided paddles, etc. This touring company is also famous for beginner classes for SUP and Kayaks and rentals for those looking to venture on their own.